akka/akka/akka-docs/scala/http.rst

   //     loader.boot(true, new BootableActorLoaderService {}) // If you don't need akka-remote
    }

+For Java users, it's currently only possible to use BootableActorLoaderService, but you'll need to use: akka.actor.DefaultBootableActorLoaderService

 Then you just declare it in your web.xml:

 .. code-block:: xml